patamari/4U-OAM-Time-Machine/README.md

 # 4U-OAM-Time-Machine
-4U port of the Olivia Artz Modular Time Machine + the Timo Rozendal expander
+4U port of the Olivia Artz Modular Time Machine + the Timo Rozendal expander combined into one board.
+CC-BY-NC-SA